 Do not install damaged equipment.

 Do not install or connect any smoke detectors (spot or duct) before areas where detectors are installed are cleaned and ready for occupants as indicated in NFPA-72.
-If detectors are installed before areas are cleaned, and found to be contaminated at time of final commission or soon after.
-The installing contractor shall replace detectors with new at no cost to the owner.
+If detectors are installed before areas are cleaned and found to be contaminated at time of final commission or soon after, then replace detectors with new at no cost to USPS.

 After installation, protect from damage by work of other trades.